uab-cgds-worthey/ptc-explorer/docs/DOCUMENTATION.md

 ### License

 This project is licensed under the _TO BE UPDATED_ License.
-See the [LICENSE.md](./LICENSE.md) file for details.
+See the LICENSE.md in the GitHub repo for details.

 ### Acknowledgments